 Spearmint, peppermint, and candy canes are also a popular Christmas outdoor decorations.
 As such, there are commercially available synthetic candy canes used as pathway ornamentation, placed inside umbrella holders, as well as made as garlands.

 You can even make your fences look like peppermint.
 Paint them white, green and red or wrap Christams colors around them.

 These are battery operated lights that resemble string lights that can be placed inside mason jars to create a wonderful looking decoration that may have come from fireflies.
-Recently, there is also the concept of burning bushes that also makes use of readily available twigs or logs.
+How about the concept of "burning bushes" that also makes use of readily available twigs or logs?

 For purely decorative purposes, boxes wrapped in colorful paper are used as Christmas door decorations to replace garlands.

 Simply arrange in a lopsided or straight stack on your windowsill to give the illusion of overflowing presents.

 You can use planks of wood painted or decorated in Christmas colors, or sturdy branches attached to walls that spell out words to encourage happiness this season.

 You can also consider Christmas standees that are visible from the street.
 PRO TIP: Use larger letters to get your message across!